 5. She turned down having access to a private jet after winning American Idol.

-As part of her Idol prize package, she won a new car, a recording contract, and access to a private jet.
+As part of her Idol prize package, Underwood won a new car, a recording contract, and access to a private jet.
 But she would have needed to pay taxes on the cost of having her own plane, so she politely declined.

 “Even when you’re on a show like that it’s not like I had money all of a sudden, and a lot of times when someone gives you a gift of that magnitude you have to pay taxes on it,” Underwood told The Guardian.
 “I didn’t have the money to pay taxes on a jet, so I was like, ‘I’m good, thanks.'”

-6. She was romantically linked actor to Chace Crawford and football player Tony Romo.
+6. She was romantically linked to actor Chace Crawford and football player Tony Romo.

 Underwood married professional hockey player Mike Fisher in 2010, although he wasn’t her first boyfriend.
 Underwood briefly dated Gossip Girl star, Chace Crawford, revealing that they broke up via text.